National Park Adventure

 🌅 Cadillac Summit Road — Sunset Easy 0.5 mi paved

 Reserved entry window 7:00–7:30 PM (Recreation.gov timed entry).
 You must pass the ranger gate inside that window.
-Perfect hand-off from the ride: the Eagle Lake lot is only ~10 min from the Cadillac gate — finish biking ~6:00, load up, grab the picnic, and roll to the gate by ~7:00–7:15.
+Clean hand-off from the ride: return the bikes at 39 Cottage St by 6:30, grab the car and the picnic, and it's ~15–20 min from downtown Bar Harbor to the Cadillac gate — roll up by ~7:00–7:15.
 Once you're on the summit there's no time limit; stay for the show.
 1,530 ft, highest point on the North Atlantic coast, 360° views.

 Sunset 8:07 PM.
 Golden hour ~7:15 onward.
 It's 10–15°F cooler and windy up top — bring fleeces/jackets for all three, and a headlamp for the walk back to the car after dark.
 Walk the paved Summit Loop for the best west-facing angles.